 Now that we know what layer 1 is, let's look at some examples.
 There's a huge variety of layer-1 blockchains, and many support unique use cases.
 It's not all Bitcoin and Ethereum, and each network has different solutions to the blockchain technology trilemma of decentralization, security, and scalability.

 Elrond is a layer-1 network founded in 2018 that uses sharding to improve its performance and scalability.
 The Elrond blockchain can process over 100,000 transactions per second (TPS).
 Its two unique main features are its Secure Proof of Stake (SPoS) consensus protocol and Adaptive State Sharding.

 Adaptive State Sharding happens via shard splits and merges as the network loses or gains users.
 The network's whole architecture is sharded, including its state and transactions.
 Validators also move between shards, reducing the chance of a malicious takeover of a shard.

-is an Effective Proof of Stake (EPoS), layer-1 network with sharding support.
+Harmony is an Effective Proof of Stake (EPoS), layer-1 network with sharding support.
 The blockchain's mainnet has four shards, each creating and verifying new blocks in parallel.
-A shard can do this at its own speed, meaning they can all have different block heights
+A shard can do this at its own speed, meaning they can all have different block heights.

 Harmony currently uses a "Cross-Chain Finance" strategy to attract developers and users.
 Trustless bridges to Ethereum (ETH) and Bitcoin play a key role, allowing users to exchange their tokens without the usual custodial risks seen with bridges.
-Harmony’s main vision for scaling Web3 relies on Decentralized Autonomous Organizations (DAOs
+Harmony’s main vision for scaling Web3 relies on Decentralized Autonomous Organizations (DAOs) and zero-knowledge proofs.

 Its native token, ONE, is used to pay network transaction fees.
 It can also be staked to participate in Harmony's consensus mechanism and governance.
 This provides successful validators with block rewards and transaction fees.